 - FIND BICYCLE FRIENDLY COMMUNITIES NEAR YOU

-- LEARN ABOUT WHAT MAKES A BICYCLE FRIENDLY COMMUNITY
+- RESOURCES FOR BUILDING A BICYCLE FRIENDLY COMMUNITY

 The Bicycle Friendly Community program provides a roadmap to improving conditions for bicycling and guidance to help make your community's vision for a better, bikeable community a reality.
 The infographic below provides a snapshot of key metrics from Bicycle Friendly Communities in 2003.
 Similar information is available on all recent report cards.